 Poison Dart Frog

 Older kids will enjoy finding out all of the bright colors and different patterns of the poison dart frog.
 Vibrant blue, orange, yellow, red, and black can be found within different members of that species.
-These amazing frogs are only one inch in size and can live from three to fifteen years according to National Geographic (source).
+These amazing frogs are only one inch in size and can live more than ten years!

 Green Tree Frog